top of page

 Joy as resistance quote for midlife women reclaiming confidence

 Reclaiming your sparkle isn't about bypassing the hard stuff or pretending everything is fine.
-It's about building the strength, clarity, and resilience you need to face what's in front of us.
-When you're numb, depleted, and disconnected from yourself, you can't show up for anything—not for the people you love, not for the causes you care about, not for the work that needs doing in the world.
+It's about building the strength and clarity to face what's in front of you.
+When you're numb and depleted and disconnected from yourself, you can't show up for anything — not for the people you love, not for the causes you care about, not for the work that needs doing.

-Both things can be true at the same time: The world is in pain, AND you need your joy back.
-Hear me when I say, your sparkle isn't selfish—it's essential.
+The world being in pain and you needing your joy back — both of those things are true at the same time.
+Your sparkle isn't selfish.
 It's how you keep going.
 It's how you show up.
 It's how you resist despair.

-When I started trying to find my way back, there wasn't a magic lightswitch that I flipped.
-The most important decision I made was to find something I could do to feel the tiniest bit better.
-(Cue the montage of hours of consuming personal development of every format).
+When I started trying to find my way back, there was no magic lightswitch.
+The most important decision I made was to find one small thing I could do to feel the tiniest bit better.
+Cue the montage of consuming more personal development content than any one person should reasonably consume.
 It didn't happen overnight.
 I focused on one day at a time, one small habit at a time.
-It wasn't about drastic changes.
 I grabbed what worked and left the rest.
-I gradually shifted my mindset and routines to match who I was becoming—not who I thought I should be.
+I gradually shifted my mindset and routines to match who I was becoming — not who I thought I should be.

 Daily journaling practice for self-compassion and midlife confidence